robtweed/mgweb-server/TUTORIAL.md

 ## Step 6: Build the *routes* Global from the *routes.json* file

-Now, in the *mg_web Server Appliance*'s Docker *bash* shell process, open the YottaDB interactive shell and invoke the command *./ydb*.
+Now, in the *mg_web Server Appliance*'s Docker *bash* shell process, make sure you're in the default */opt/mgweb* directory, and then run the command:

+        cd /opt/mgweb
+        ./build_routes

+Let's check what's just happened.
+Open the YottaDB interactive shell and invoke the command *./ydb*.
 You'll see the *YDB>* prompt appears:

         root@262478d3c23a:/opt/mgweb# ./ydb

         YDB>

-Run the *mgweb-server* API builder function.
-On successful completion it will return a value of *1*:

-        YDB> w $$buildAPIs^%zmgwebUtils()

-        1

-Let's check what's happened.
-Run the command *zwr ^%zmgweb* and you'll see the Global that has been created:
+Now, run the command *zwr ^%zmgweb* and you'll see the Global that has been created:

         YDB> zwr ^%zmgweb